 How can I review a book that wasn’t even made for ESL on an ESL book review page?
-Because of this book, I bought for myself, and it inspired me in so many ways.
-A lot of the tests and questions can be asked to intermediate to high-level classes for deep conversations.
+Because of this book, I bought it for myself, and it inspired me in so many ways.
+A lot of the tests and questions can be asked in intermediate to high-level classes for deep conversations.

 I like to give the deeper questions one day ahead so students can think about them.
 Even So, most of the time, they say, “I never thought about that?” in class the next day.
 I truly hope you enjoy this book and share it with others.
 Even before I had a website, I was telling my fellow teachers and students about this book.

 Until next time I will just leave you with this one suggestion.
 If you have read this book or any others and have ideas that sprang from them, leave a note in the comments below.

 And always remember, Teaching English is Fun! – Jim